Jewelry Protection

 How to Clean Tarnished Silver

 Silver is a soft metal, rating just 2.5 on the Mohs hardness scale.
-So, it is vital to remove the tarnish gently without damaging the silver underneath.
-Keeping it in a jewelry box would also help to keep it in good condition.
-Here are three at-home methods you can try that will gently restore your sterling silver to its original quality.
+So, it is vital to remove tarnish from silver gently without damaging the underneath.
+Keeping it in a jewelry box would also assist to keep it in good condition.
+If you’re wondering how to fix tarnished jewelry, here are three at-home methods you can try that will gently restore your sterling silver to its original quality.

 1. Baking Soda Method